©2021 William A. Lasher

 “Yes, I have plenty of water.
 Travelers, are you?
 Are you gainfully employed?
 Do you have jobs?”

-“Then I will conscript you into the military service.
+“Then I’ll conscript you into the military service.
 We need all the help we can get, there’s plenty of work for you here.”

-I looked towards Molly, caught her eye, and noticed a small smile on the corner of her mouth, “I’m Donovan Highgarden, and this is my traveling companion, Margaret Abbotsford.”
+I looked towards Molly, caught her eye, and noticed a small smile at the corner of her mouth.
+“I’m Donovan Highgarden, and this is my traveling companion, Margaret Abbotsford.”

-“Jolly good, quite pleased to meet you,” the soldier grasped my hand in a bone crunching handshake; “I’m Major Bartholomew Saxby of the Mutant Eradication Forces, and this is my command.
-We suffered a chilling giant bat attack a fortnight ago, and I lost a number of my gunners.
-Three of them were carried off by the bats, and in the resulting panic, the rest of my men deserted their posts – the cowards ran off into the hills, never to be seen again.”
+“Jolly good, quite pleased to meet you.”
+He grasped my hand in a bone crunching handshake.
+“I’m Major Bartholomew Saxby of the Mutant Eradication Forces, and this is my command.
+We suffered a chilling giant crow attack a fortnight ago.
+I lost three of my gunners, carried off by the crows, and in the resulting panic, the rest of my men deserted their posts.
+The cowards ran off into the hills, never to be seen again.”

-“Indeed, and larger than the bats.”
-Saxby looked us over more carefully, “a fine pair of horses you’ve brought.
+Saxby looked us over more carefully.
+“A fine pair of horses you’ve brought.
 We have stables behind the barracks and barrels of oats.
 Do you have firearms to present for inspection?”

 “Oh come now, I’m not going to confiscate your weapons.
 I just need to have a look and record your weaponry in my day log.”